 The range of costume styles is impressive.
 Of course, you will see beautiful, feather-clad headdresses.
-But you’ll also find some funny themes and a few items that are kind of creepy (cue the animatronic talking baby).
+But you will also find some funny themes and a few items that are kind of creepy (cue the animatronic talking baby).

 Mardi Gras Lady Store

 Shop at the Mardi Gras Lady store to create your own costume or add a little bling to your parade-watching outfit.
 The store is open seasonally, from November through Mardi Gras.
 It is packed with masks, necklaces, hats, shirts, and baubles sporting the gold, purple, and green colors of Carnival.

 The Lake Charles Visitor Center is the place to get oriented, and to pick up schedules and information about all of the fun Southwest Louisiana Mardi Gras festivities.
 During our visit, they had props and a backdrop set up for a perfect Mardi Gras photo.
 The lakefront location is a nice spot to stretch your legs and there is a gator pond outside.

 Another way to get in the Mardi Gras mood is with a meal and some king cake at one of the local restaurants.
 If you are lucky, crawfish will be in season.
 Seafood Palace serves Cajun and Creole dishes and boiled seafood in a casual, family-friendly setting.
 Steamboat Bill’s is another casual spot to get your crawfish fix.

 By the way, these are two of our favorite seafood places and members of the US Gulf Coast Seafood Trail.